pixel-cookers/symfony2_bootstrap/README.md

 ToDo :
 -----

-* Add FOSUserBundle (install, settings & propel support)
+* Extend FOSUserBundle with a UserBundle for add fields to the model
-* Extend FOSUserBundle with a UserBundle for add fields and flexibility
+* Make a set of simple queries / CRUD for quick re-use / samples

 * Choose and add an Admin bundle for basic CRUD (propel compatibility)
 * Add qKnpMenuBundle